Gust Front (novel)

 Gust Front is the second book in John Ringo's Legacy of the Aldenata series.
-Earth has had some time to prepare for the Posleen invasion, but it may not be enough to stop the onslaught.

 Synopsis

+In this series, an alliance of multiple alien species, has enlisted the aid of the warlike but technologically backward humans, to halt the galactic advance of the Posleen, a race of centaur-shaped aliens who live only for battle, consuming their own and their enemies' dead and stripping conquered planets of resources.

 Gust Front follows a series of characters as they prepare for the looming Posleen invasion of Earth.
 The main protagonist is Captain Michael O'Neal, Medal of Honor recipient and hero of the battle against the Posleen on Diess.
 Other major characters include O'Neal's father, "Papa" O'Neal, and his daughter, Cally O'Neal, as well as various military personnel and civilians who are affected by the invasion.
-The Galactic Federation, an alliance of alien races including the Darhel, Indowy, Himmit, and others, has enlisted the aid of the warlike but technologically backward humans to halt the galactic advance of the Posleen, a race of centaur-like aliens who live only for battle, consuming their own and their enemies' dead and stripping conquered planets of resources.

 Plot

 The story begins with O'Neal and various military and civilian personnel taking steps to prepare for the looming Posleen invasion.
-O'Neal is tasked by the commander of the U.S. defenses with training a battalion of Armored Combat Suits, the most technologically-advanced units in Earth's possession.
+O'Neal is tasked by the commander of the U.S. defenses with training a battalion of Armored Combat Suits, the most technologically advanced units in Earth's possession.
 Other military personnel, including military leaders, combat engineers, and local space defense forces, are also in the midst of preparations for the imminent invasion.
 The story also includes glimpses of how the Posleen, even before their landing, have already changed civilian human society.
-In addition, it becomes clear that there are ongoing plots within the Federation as Darhel, Indowy, and human factions jockey for power and control of resources.
+In addition, it becomes clear that there are ongoing plots within the Federation as multiple alien and human factions jockey for power and control of resources.

 A relatively small Posleen invasion force arrives earlier than expected, throwing human preparations into disarray.
 The landings occur in central Africa, western Asia, southeastern Asia, and the eastern United States.
 The battles in Asia are shown briefly in character point-of-views, but Africa is only mentioned in passing.
 The major focus of the novel is the battle in the mid-Atlantic United States.
 Initially the Posleen focus their assault on Fredericksburg, VA, where combat engineers and local militia construct a series of traps to slow the aliens' advance and cause as many casualties as possible.
 After overcoming the defenders in Fredericksburg, VA, the Posleen forces in the U.S. split, with some forces heading north toward Washington, D.C., and others heading south to Richmond, VA.
 The President of the U.S. overrides his military advisers and orders the United States' 9th and 10th Army Corps to cross the Potomac river and engage the Posleen in northern Virginia.
 This maneuver goes against established military doctrine for fighting the Posleen and results in the almost complete destruction of the 9th Army Corps and the rout of the 10th Army Corps, both of which retreat north toward Washington, D.C., and the relative safety of the Potomac river.